 The presence of clinically detectable areas of enamel demineralization, often referred to as decalcification, following the removal of orthodontic bands for many years has been accepted as one of the hazards of space maintainers.
-Despite careful patient selection and prophylactic programs, white spot lesion formation during space maintainer remains a problem.
+Despite careful patient selection and prophylactic programs, white spot lesion formation during space maintainer remains a problem.8 enamel by releasing fluoride.

-Demineralization around the cemented orthodontic bands can be reduced by using fluoride releasing cements which impairs plaque formation and helps to remineralize enamel.
-Many types of orthodontic cements have been introduced in order to resist demineralization of enamel by releasing fluoride.
 One of the first cement zinc polycarboxylate cement was introduced by Smith in 1968.
-The drawbacks of this cements were low viscosity, low compressive strength in comparison with the glass ionomer cement.
-Later the most popular cement was glass ionomer cement introduced by Wilson and Kent in 1972.
-Glass ionomer cement release fluoride ions into the adjacent enamel, helping to prevent decalfication of enamel with glass ionomer.
-Although band adaptation and placement are still important for successful performance, decalcification is rare because of the fluoride releasing property of the cement.
-Norris DS et al (1986)8 found that glass ionomer offered clinical protection against decalcification of enamel under loose bands.
+The drawbacks of this cements were low viscosity, low compressive strength in comparison with the glass ionomer cement.8 Later the most popular cement was glass ionomer cement introduced by Wilson and Kent in 1972.
+Glass ionomer cement release fluoride ions into the adjacent enamel, helping to prevent decalification of enamel with glass ionomer.
+Although band adaptation and placement are still important for successful performance, decalcification is rare because of the fluoride releasing property of the cement.10 Norris DS et al (1986)8found that glass ionomer offered clinical protection against decalcification of enamel under loose bands.
 Rezk-lega F et al (1991)11 demonstrated that fluoride release from glass ionomer cements contributed substantially to demineralization reduction.